SecurityInnovation/PGPy/docs/source/examples/actions.rst

     # sign some text
     sig = sec.sign("I have just signed this text!")

-    # sign a message - the bitwise OR operator '|' is used to add a signature to a PGPMessage.
+    # sign a message
+    # the bitwise OR operator '|' is used to add a signature to a PGPMessage.
     message |= sec.sign(message)

     # timestamp signatures can also be generated, like so.
-Note that GnuPG seems to have no idea what to do with this
+    # Note that GnuPG seems to have no idea what to do with this
     timesig = sec.sign(None)

-    # if optional parameters are supplied, then a standalone signature is created instead of a timestamp signature
+    # if optional parameters are supplied, then a standalone signature is created
-    # effectively, they are equivalent, except that the standalone signature has more information in it.
+    # instead of a timestamp signature.
+Effectively, they are equivalent, except
+    # that the standalone signature has more information in it.
     lone_sig = sec.sign(None, notation={"cheese status": "standing alone"})

 Keys/User IDs